 Our thematic based curriculum draws on the 2014 National Curriculum and its Programmes of Study.
 We teach our curriculum creatively, understanding that all children learn in different ways.
 We have agreed six whole-school ‘umbrella topics’, which are: Good to be Me, Great Britain, Significant Individuals, Our Wonderful World, Communities and Creativity and Performing.
 Each base will undertake the same ‘umbrella’ topic at the same point during the year, enabling a clear pathway for the children during their time with us.
 Each base will vary the focus of the learning under each ‘umbrella topic’ so that there is progression.
+Please see our ‘progression of skills documents’ on the school website.
 Subject leaders have taken the objectives from the National Curriculum and have ensured that these are covered during the appropriate key stage.
-The breakdown of these objectives can be seen in our curriculum maps.
+The breakdown of these objectives can be seen in our ‘curriculum overview’ documents.

 It is our aim to promote a love of learning by helping children understand what makes a successful learner and to develop learning dispositions which will enable them to have a growth mindset and be successful learners in life.
 The aims of our curriculum are encompassed within our curriculum drivers;

 ‘A person credited with profound moral and spiritual insight or knowledge’